 • Non-U.S. Stockholders: Except as otherwise described in our registration statement and amendments thereto, non-U.S. stockholders (as defined therein) generally should not be subject to U.S. tax on the receipt of the ARCC consideration, the make-up dividend amount and the Mortgage Manager consideration.
 Because of the uncertainty regarding the tax consequences of the receipt of the Ares Capital Management consideration, ARCC, Ares Capital Management and Computershare (as ARCC’s transfer agent), and any other applicable withholding agent, intend to withhold U.S. federal income tax at a rate of 30% (or such lower rate specified by an applicable income tax treaty, provided the non-U.S. stockholder furnishes the applicable forms or documents certifying qualification for the lower treaty rate) from the Ares Capital Management consideration received by a non-U.S. stockholder.

 At the effective time, each share of ACAS common stock issued and outstanding immediately prior to the effective time was converted into the right to receive the merger consideration (excluding dissenting shares, treasury stock and shares held by ARCC).
-Each such share of ACAS common stock are no longer outstanding and are automatically canceled and ceased to exist, with the holders of such shares ceasing to have any rights with respect to any ACAS common stock other than the right to receive the merger consideration upon the surrender of such shares of ACAS common stock in accordance with such stockholder’s letter of transmittal:
+Each such share of ACAS common stock is no longer outstanding and has automatically canceled and ceased to exist, with the holders of such shares ceasing to have any rights with respect to any ACAS common stock other than the right to receive the merger consideration upon the surrender of such shares of ACAS common stock in accordance with such stockholder’s letter of transmittal: